hakimtal/gi-seg-workshop-2025/readme.md

    ./upload_to_kaggle.sh <your-kaggle-username>
    ```

-3. Copy the kaggle notebook and replace the existing hausdorf weights with yours:
+3. Copy the kaggle notebook* and replace the existing hausdorf weights with yours:
    https://www.kaggle.com/code/talhakim/segmentation-demo/notebook
 ---

 ### Demo

-run this kaggle notebook:
+run this kaggle notebook*:

 https://www.kaggle.com/code/talhakim/segmentation-demo/notebook

+\*Make sure to sign up for the competition to use this notebook.